Choreographic Convention #3 – Stockholm - POST-DANCE-ING

 The third Choreographic Convention is taking place from October 23 – 25, 2019 in Stockholm, hosted and organised by the network partner MDT and focusing on "POST-DANCE-ING"

-MDT, Cullberg, Danscentrum and DOCH would like to welcome you to be a part of our new conference POST-DANCE-ING.
+MDT, Cullberg, Danscentrum and DOCH produced a conference called POST-DANCE-ING.

-We long for a conference with an unconventional format that emphasizes conversation, as well as supports the potentially different languages available to this conversing.
+We wanted to create a conference with an unconventional format that emphasizes conversation, as well as supports the potentially different languages available to this conversing.

 A conference with five in-depth conversations that spiral deliberately, intuitively and decidedly into other spaces and configurations, possibly into other forms.

-Participants: Mette Edvardsen, Reggie Wilson, Jeanine Durning, Eva Mohn, Josefine Wikström, Erdem Gündüz, Konstantina Georgelou, Karina Sarkissova, Eva Meyer-Keller, Malik Nashad Sharpe, Tamara Alegre, Ilse Ghekiere, Julia Giertz, Halla Ólafsdóttir, Alice Chauchat, Agnes Quackels, Rickard Borgström, André Lepecki & Eleanor Bauer.
+Participants in the conference : Rebecca Vinthagen, Reggie Wilson, Jeanine Durning, Eva Mohn, Josefine Wikström, Erdem Gündüz, Konstantina Georgelou, Karina Sarkissova, Eva Meyer-Keller, Mette Edvardsen, Malik Nashad Sharpe, Tamara Alegre, Ilse Ghekiere, Julia Giertz, Halla Ólafsdóttir, Alice Chauchat, Agnes Quackels, Rickard Borgström, André Lepecki & Eleanor Bauer.

 A brief history of the project: